Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 3. Site naviation: change between pages to see other information.
 On a smaller screen, the page selector is available in the hamburger menu |hamburger|.
 4. Time range filter: controls the time range of the data shown.
 5. Total CCD in existence on either Mainnet or Testnet; on Mainnet Total CCD in circulation is also shown.
-6. Blocks added: sum of blocks added in the selected time range.
+6. Blocks added: number of blocks added in the selected time range.
 7. Block Time: average time since last block created in the selected time range.
 8. Transactions: sum of transactions in the selected time range.
 9. Accounts created: sum of accounts created in the selected time range.